Complete Guide to Threading in Lucee

 Collection Parallel Processing

-The simplest way to execute code in parallel is using the .each() function with the parallel flag.
-This automatically manages thread creation and cleanup.
+The simplest way to execute code in parallel.
+Use .each() with the parallel flag and thread management is automatic.

 Parallel Array Processing